Jetison333/rotg/wagon.md

 Skip the Queue Pass (2 marbles) — Use at any point to skip a queue.
 For example, instantly add to the Appendage or swindle up an item.

+Nest (2 marbles) —
+Put an egg in here to hatch it into a friend of species of your choice, keeping adjectives & details that apply to the egg.
+Every "edible" thing you feed them they produce a marble.
+You may put the nest on your head.
+Upon obtaining, your name is prefixed to the item, a copy of the item without your name is added to the wagon, and this sentance is removed from the description.

 *All proceeds from the sale of these items go to umnikos:*

 soul jar  (0 marbles) — a beautifully ornamented glass jar packed full with over 10,000 souls. probably. it might just be an empty jar